At NC State, we wield data as a force for good.

-During fall and spring semesters, the Center for Geospatial Analytics plays host to a weekly forum that unites practitioners, researchers, educators and students of the geospatial sciences.
+During the fall and spring semesters, the Center for Geospatial Analytics hosts a weekly forum that unites practitioners, researchers, educators and students of the geospatial sciences.
 Open to all, the forum offers an opportunity to learn more about the state of the art in this vital field.

 Working With Thinkers and Doers